ftkbyond77/Deeplearning_CNN1/README.md

 # Deeplearning_CNN1
-Try using CNN (Fully Dense Connection) by PyTorch with MNIST dataset
+Try using CNN (Fully Dense Connection) by PyTorch with basic datasets